iterative/dvc.org/content/docs/studio/user-guide/model-registry/use-models.md

 - Model stored with DVC with S3, Azure, http or https [remote].
 - The DVC Studio project you like to download your model from needs access to your [remote storage credentials].
-- Access to your [DVC Studio tokens].
+- Access to your [DVC Studio client access token] with Model registry operations scope.

 Without these prerequisites, you can still [download a model artifact with DVC].
 However, it can be easier to use the DVC Studio API since you only need to have